 - Staff education

 - Exercise programs

 - Reviews of drug regimens

 - Providing hip protectors

-If one of your loved ones had a serious fall and was consequently injured in a nursing home, it is important to investigate the reason for the fall.
-If the facility or its employees are responsible, you might want to contact a lawyer to see if your loved one can be compensated for medical care plus pain and suffering from the injury.
+If your loved one had a serious fall and was consequently injured in a nursing home, it is important to investigate the reason for the fall.
+If the facility or its employees are responsible, contact our personal injury lawyers today to understand your rights and if your loved one can be compensated for their injuries.

 Our Las Vegas nursing home abuse attorneys at Bertoldo, Baker, Carter & Smith represent nursing home residents and families throughout Nevada.